As auto locksmiths, we want to emphasise that car security is as important as ever, and should never be taken lightly.

 So, how do you avoid car thefts?

 There are many things car owners can do:

-- Keeping your car keys out of sight in your home
+- Keeping car keys out of sight in their homes

 Speaking of keys however, it’s worth asking whether or not your car’s keys, locks and ignition are up-to-date and using the latest measures to prevent

 What is a transponder chip?